 Hungary for a new adventure – Flavors of Budapest – goulash and strudel – part 2

-Andrássy Street – a closer look
+Andrássy Street – a closer look.

-We saw this monument from a distance
+We saw this monument from a distance.

 heroes-square-budapest-hungary

 It’s hard to notice without enlarging the photo (which you can do by clicking on it) but in front of both the column and the colonnade that comprise the Millennium Memorial (also called the Millennium Monument), there’s a small fenced off area.
 This is, in fact, a cenotaph that’s sometimes called Tomb of the Unknowns.
 It’s more correctly called the Monument of National Heroes and is dedicated, “To the memory of the heroes who gave their lives for the freedom of our people and our national independence.”
 However, it is a cenotaph.
-Hence, no one is buried here.
+Hence, no one is entombed or interred here.

 Construction of the monument began in 1896 to mark the one thousandth anniversary of the Magyar conquest of the Carpathian Basin and was completed four years later.
 Initially, the last five spaces on the left were reserved for members of the Habsburg dynasty.
 Remember, Hungary was, at this time, still part of Austro-Hungary.